matlapo/gocaml.js/README.md

 # GoLite OCaml
 A GoLite compiler written in OCaml (ewww C)

+The best compiler of the history of compilers, maybe ever.

 # Team Members
 * Maxence Frenette (260685124)
 * Maxime Plante (260685695)